Many developers spend a fair amount of the day waiting:

 It works for you, great!
 Unfortunately, it did not work for me.
 Maybe related to the fact I am on Windows 8, maybe something about my setup, who knows.
 It certainly was not simple to configure, involved firewall editing and other nasties.

-Charles_Feduke almost 11 years ago
+Charles_Feduke over 11 years ago

 Charles_Feduke